 The 6th Annual International Beverly Hills Book Awards has recognized Tabitha Fink Ninja at Night as the winner of the Picture Book for 4-8 year old category for 2017.

-Tabitha Fink Ninja at Night is the latest in the Tabitha Fink children’s picture book series, written and illustrated for early readers.
+Tabitha Fink Ninja at Night is the third in the Tabitha Fink children’s picture book series, written and illustrated for early readers.
 Tabitha Fink is a cat with one eye who loves to explore.
 Her adventures teach children about self-esteem as well as self-confidence when confronting new and unfamiliar situations.

 Reader’s Favorite also recognized “Tabitha Fink Ninja at Night” in its annual international book award contest.
 The Readers’ Favorite International Book Award Contest featured thousands of contestants from over a dozen countries, ranging from new independent authors to NYT best-sellers and celebrities.

 Readers’ Favorite is proud to announce that “Tabitha Fink Ninja at Night” by Rick Felty won the Honorable Mention in the Children – Grade K-3rd category.